yuanqing/cli/README.md

 []
 ```

-Throws if required positional arguments (or options) were not specified:
+Throws an error if any required positional arguments (or options) were not specified:

 ```sh
 $ my-cli
 Argument <files> is required
 ```

-Throws if options (or positional arguments) were invalid:
+Throws an error if any options (or positional arguments) were invalid:

 ```sh
 $ my-cli 'src/**/*' -x